 Add the frozen vegetables and chicken.
 Stir to combine.
 Remove from the heat.

-Remove the pie crusts from the wrappings and flatten.
+Remove the pie crusts from the wrappings and flatten them.
 I like to use my rolling pin to roll them out a little more.
 That way I always have plenty of room to crimp the edges.
-Place one of the crust into the pie plate.
+Place one of the crusts into the pie plate.

 Add the chicken mixture.
 Top with the second crust and crimp the edges.
 Cut some vents in the top crust.
 Brush on a little milk or cream to encourage browning.
 I like the crust on my chicken pot pie to be very brown.